 You can ask your Cloud 9 Vet to take care of the cremation on your behalf – or you can make your own arrangements and contact the crematorium yourself.
 You will have time to decide on the type of service you want for your dog.

-You may find that getting in touch with specially trained bereavement counselors will help you after your dog has gone, you may find this helps.
+If you get in touch with specially trained bereavement counselors after your dog has gone, you may find this helps.
 Grief affects everyone differently and you might need extra support to get your life back on track.
 Grieving the loss of a beloved pet is an important part of your recovery and even little things can trigger an emotional response.
-There isn’t an exact formula but you should be prepared to experience denial, anger, guilt, depression, and finally acceptance.
+There isn’t an exact formula but you should prepare yourself to experience denial, anger, guilt, depression, and finally acceptance.

-Creating a memorial to your dog can also be therapeutic – discuss the options with your family and friends to see which works best for you.
-It’s important to do something from your heart that helps you remember your dog and at the same time process your grief.
+Creating a memorial to your dog can also be therapeutic.
+Discuss the options with your family and friends to see which works best for you.
+It’s important to do something that helps you remember your dog and process your grief.